Display a map

 Run the app

-You should see a with the topographic centered on the Santa Monica Mountains in California.
+You will see a map with the topographic basemap layer centered on the Santa Monica Mountains in California.
 Double-click, drag, and scroll the mouse wheel over the map view to explore the map.

 What's next?